 ARKANSAS CITY, Kan.
-(March 27, 2020) - In response to global pressure on the recycling markets, the City of Arkansas City and City of Winfield will implement new changes to the recycling programs in each community beginning June 1, 2020.
+(June 1, 2020) - The City of Arkansas City and City of Winfield will implement new changes to the recycling programs in each community beginning today as recycling service resumes.

 As has been publicized, Ark City and Winfield recently agreed to changes in the way the two cities provide recycling efforts.
-In response to the ongoing coronavirus (COVID-19) pandemic, Arkansas City recently put a pause on its recycling collection efforts.
-Beginning April 6, Winfield also will pause its current collection system until the new program begins June 1.
+In response to the ongoing coronavirus (COVID-19) pandemic, both cities recently put a pause on their recycling collection efforts until the new program that begins today.

-For both communities, the shared Arkansas City/Winfield Recycling Center, located at 7th Avenue and D Street in Strother Field, will be open for community drive-through drop-off from 8 a.m. to 12 p.m. on Fridays and Saturdays, starting June 5.
+For both communities, the shared Arkansas City/Winfield Recycling Center, located at 7th Avenue and D Street in Strother Field, will be open for community drive-through drop-off from 8 a.m. to 12 p.m. on Fridays and Saturdays, starting Friday, June 5.